GRB~250704B/EP250704a a Short Gamma-Ray Burst Powered by a Magnetar: Introduction

 \section{Introduction}

-Short gamma-ray bursts (sGRBs) rank among the most energetic phenomena in the universe.
-They are characterized by nonrepeating gamma-ray pulses that originate from the mergers of binary compact objects (BCOs), such as black hole-neutron star (BH-NS) \citep{1992ApJ...395L..83N}, black hole-black hole (BH-BH), or neutron star-neutron star (NS-NS) systems \citep{1992ApJ...392L...9D, 1992Natur.357..472U, 1994MNRAS.270..480T, 2011MNRAS.413.2031M}.
-The prevailing scenario for the compact-object remnant involves either a rapidly accreting BH \citep[e.g., see][]{2000ApJ...528L..29B, 2006PhRvD..73f4027S, 2011ApJ...732L...6R} or a fast-spinning, strongly magnetized, long-lived NS \citep[a long-lived millisecond magnetar;][]{1992ApJ...392L...9D, 1992Natur.357..472U, 1994MNRAS.270..480T, 2011MNRAS.413.2031M}.
-In the first scenario, the merger of compact objects can produce a black hole surrounded by an accretion torus.
+Short gamma-ray bursts (sGRBs) are widely believed to originate from mergers of compact-object binaries involving neutron stars (NSs) and/or black holes (BHs) \citep{1992ApJ...395L..83N, 1992ApJ...392L...9D, 1992Natur.357..472U, 1994MNRAS.270..480T, 2011MNRAS.413.2031M}.
+The prevailing scenario for the compact-object remnant involves either a rapidly accreting BH \citep[e.g., see][]{2000ApJ...528L..29B, 2006PhRvD..73f4027S, 2011ApJ...732L...6R} or a fast-spinning, strongly magnetized, long-lived NS \citep[a millisecond magnetar; e.g.,][]{1992ApJ...392L...9D, 1992Natur.357..472U, 2011MNRAS.413.2031M}.
+In the first scenario, the merger of compact objects can produce a BH surrounded by an accretion torus.
 The energy released through accretion, or through accretion-mediated extraction from a Kerr BH \citep{1977MNRAS.179..433B}, drives a relativistic outflow.
 In the second scenario, a millisecond magnetar is created with sufficient rotational energy to prevent gravitational collapse \cite[e.g., see][]{2011MNRAS.413.2031M}.
-The magnetic dipole spin-down luminosity of the isolated magnetar then powers the relativistic outflow.\\
+The magnetic dipole spin-down luminosity of the magnetar then powers the relativistic outflow and sustains prolonged central-engine activity.\\